Israel’s Secret Weapon

 Sunday, June 7, 1981

 Six F-15 escorts and eight F-16 fighter bombers roared off the runway from Etzion Air Force Base in southern Israel.
-The air was thick and tense.
-Prior to take-off, Lt.
-General Rafael Eitan briefed the pilots.
-"The alternative is our destruction," he said, displaying unusual emotion.
+The atmosphere was thick with tension.
+Before takeoff, Lt.
+General Rafael Eitan briefed the pilots, saying with unusual emotion, "The alternative is our destruction."

-Israel's intelligence had recently confirmed that Iraq had intentions of producing weapons in their Osirak nuclear facility.
-The atomic bombs which the Iraqi reactor would be capable of producing from enriched uranium or plutonium could be as fatal as the one that landed on Hiroshima.
-Realizing the mortal danger facing the people of Israel, the Israeli government decided to attack.
-At 3:55 PM, while the country innocently bustled about its daily activities, the fighter jets secretly took off.
+Israel’s intelligence had recently confirmed Iraq’s intentions to produce weapons at their Osirak nuclear facility.
+The atomic bombs that the Iraqi reactor could produce, using enriched uranium or plutonium, could be as devastating as the one dropped on Hiroshima.
+Faced with this mortal threat to Israel, the government decided to launch a preemptive strike.
+At 3:55 PM, the fighter jets took off in secret, while the rest of the country continued with its daily routine, unaware.

-Every detail of the mission was planned meticulously.
+Every detail of the mission was meticulously planned.
 The target was distant: 1,100 kilometers from Israel.
-The courageous group of elite pilots included Ilan Ramon, may his memory be blessed, as well as others selected from the special unit of the Israeli Air Force's fighter corps.
+The elite group of pilots included Ilan Ramon, may his memory be blessed, along with others selected from the Israeli Air Force’s special fighter corps.

-After a tense but uneventful low-level navigational route, the fighter jets reached their target.
+After a tense but uneventful low-level flight, the jets reached their target.
 At 5:35 PM, they identified the reactor's dome, gleaming in the late afternoon sunlight.
-The enemy defenses, caught by surprise, opened fire too late.
-One minute and twenty seconds later the reactor was to lie in ruins.
+Enemy defenses were caught off guard and fired too late.
+In just one minute and twenty seconds, the reactor was reduced to ruins.
 All six planes returned home safely.

-A day prior to this daring and miraculous mission, an urgent directive from the Chabad Rebbe, Rabbi Menachem Mendel Schneerson, was dispatched from his headquarters in Brooklyn.
-The Rebbe instructed his emissaries around the globe to stop their usual pre-Shavuot holiday activities and spend every spare moment to encourage Jewish children around the globe to acquire their own letter in a newly written Torah scroll.
-The emissaries were then to send back a report on that same day exactly how much was accomplished.
+The day before this daring and miraculous mission, an urgent directive was issued by the Rebbe, Rabbi Menachem Mendel Schneerson, from his headquarters in Brooklyn.
+The Rebbe instructed his emissaries worldwide to pause their usual pre-Shavuot holiday activities and dedicate every spare moment to encouraging Jewish children to acquire a letter in a newly written Torah scroll.
+Emissaries were then to report on what they had accomplished that very day.

-Two months earlier, the Rebbe had explained the importance of writing Torah scrolls in which thousands of Jewish children will be partners through purchasing one letter for the minimal cost of one dollar.
-Through every child "owning" his or her own letter, hundreds of thousands of Jewish children around the globe would be united in one joint scroll.
+Two months earlier, the Rebbe had explained the importance of writing Torah scrolls, in which Jewish children would participate by purchasing a single letter for the minimal cost of one dollar.
+Through each child “owning” a letter, hundreds of thousands of Jewish children worldwide would be united in one joint scroll.

-The Rebbe continued to state that this new campaign for Jewish unity achieved through the communal children’s Torah – in addition to taking the natural steps necessary to achieve peace – would ensure peace in Israel and across the world.
+The Rebbe emphasized that this campaign for Jewish unity, achieved through the communal children’s Torah — in addition to taking the natural steps necessary for peace — would help ensure peace in Israel and across the world.

-The source for the Mitzvah of writing a Torah scroll is taught in this week’s Torah portion Nitzavim-Vayeilech.
-“And now, write for yourselves this song, and teach it to the Children of Israel.
-Place it into their mouths, in order that this song will be for Me as a witness for the children of Israel.”- Deuteronomy 31:19
+The source for the special mitzvah of writing a Torah scroll comes from this week’s Torah portion, Nitzavim-Vayeilech: “And now, write for yourselves this song, and teach it to the Children of Israel.
+Place it into their mouths, so that this song will be a witness for Me against the children of Israel” (Deuteronomy 31:19).

-At the Exodus from Egypt the Jews experienced true unity.
-The experience at Sinai caused them to become one.
-In order to bring this into practical reality today, in a way that even a child can appreciate, it needs to involve something tangible.
-Since the Written Torah was delivered as a complete, tangible unity, with the entire five books being given at Sinai, it is the best way to bring the Jewish people together “as one man with one heart”.
+At the Exodus from Egypt, the Jews experienced true unity, becoming one people at Mount Sinai.
+To bring this unity into practical reality today, even for children, it must involve something tangible.
+Since the Written Torah was given as a complete, unified text, it is the ideal means to unite the Jewish people.

-Ideally, every individual should either write a Torah scroll themselves or commission a scribe to write one on their behalf.
-However, due to the great amount of effort and costs that this would entail, it is the accepted practice to purchase at least one letter in a communal Torah thus fulfilling our obligation.
-Since a Torah scroll which is missing even one letter is invalid, acquiring one letter is comparable to having ownership over the rest of the Torah as well.
+Ideally, every individual should write a Torah scroll themselves or commission a scribe to write one on their behalf.
+However, due to the significant effort and costs involved, the accepted practice is to purchase at least one letter in a communal Torah, fulfilling the mitzvah.
+Since a Torah scroll missing even a single letter is invalid, acquiring one letter is comparable to owning the entire Torah.

-The mitzvah of writing a Torah scroll was given to the Jewish people — and fulfilled by Moses — directly before our people’s entry into the land of Israel over 3000 years ago.
-It is the last of the 613 Mitzvot of the Torah.
-Our Sages have taught that the fulfillment of this Mitzvah is one of the preparatory steps leading to the conclusion of the current exile and to the advent of the era when we will again enter Israel, led by Moshiach, and fulfill all the Mitzvot in the most complete manner.
+The mitzvah of writing a Torah scroll was given to the Jewish people, just before they entered the Land of Israel over 3,000 years ago.
+It is the last of the 613 mitzvot of the Torah.
+Our Sages teach that fulfilling this mitzvah is one of the preparatory steps leading to the end of the current exile and the advent of the Messianic era when we will once again return to settle in Israel.

-The children's Letter-in-the-Torah Campaign is still active (see here), and has since been broadened to include adults too (see here).
-The completion of the eighth children’s Torah was recently celebrated in Jerusalem.
-To date, since the start of the Torah campaign, over 2.4 million Jewish children have acquired a letter in the children’s Torah scrolls.
-If you have not yet had the opportunity to do so already, please participate by acquiring a letter on behalf of yourself, a relative, grandchild or friend.
+The Children’s Letter-in-the-Torah Campaign remains active (see here) and has expanded to include adults as well (see here).
+The recent completion of the eighth children’s Torah was celebrated in Jerusalem.
+Since the campaign's launch, over 2.4 million Jewish children have acquired a letter in the children’s Torah scrolls.
+If you haven't yet had the chance, please participate by developing a letter on behalf of yourself, a child, a grandchild, or a friend.

 May the unity of these letters be powerful enough to avert any new threats to global peace and usher in the final redemption speedily in our days.